Provincial Nominee Programs

 It can be possible to work in Canada while waiting for Permanent Residence under the Provincial Nominee category.

 Most Provinces, when issuing a Provincial Nomination Certificate, will also issue a work permit support letter that enables you to apply for a 2-year work permit so that you can relocate to the Province and start working while your application for Permanent Residence is being processed.
 Your spouse, if applicable, can then apply for an open work permit as the spouse of a Provincial nominee.

 While waiting for Permanent Residence status to be approved, if your nomination is linked to a job offer, the principal applicant needs to remain working with the company that has supported their application for Provincial Nomination.
 Any change to the original employment relationship can affect the outcome of the application for Permanent Residence.

 Keep in mind that if you are applying to immigrate to Canada through a Provincial Nominee Program, you are certifying that you plan to live in the region that nominates you once you arrive to Canada.
 Be sure to check out the climate, local culture, unemployment rate, cost of living, cost of real estate and major industries before you decide to live in a specific region, as each of these factors varies significantly throughout Canada.

 We have created a general overview of each program only.
 There are many specific details that must be considered before making any application, and it’s not possible for us to include every possible relevant scenario.
-Further, many of the PNP programs open and close throughout the year without warning.
+Further, many of the PNP programs open and close throughout the year without warning, and the criteria are always changing.
 Professional assessment and advice is always recommended before you take any concrete steps towards applying for Permanent Residence in Canada.